GCSE: Scotland

 The comparable qualifications in Scotland are the National 4 and National 5 awards (formerly Standard Grades and/or Intermediates).

 Outside the UK

 The international version of the GCSE is the IGCSE, which can be taken anywhere in the world and includes additional options relating to coursework and the language the qualification is pursued in.
 All subjects completed in the fifth of the European Baccalaureate are generally equivalent to the GCSE subjects.

 Current and former British territories

 The education systems of current and former British territories, such as Gibraltar, and Nigeria, also offer the qualification, as supplied by the same examination boards.
 Other former British colonies, such as Singapore and Zimbabwe, continue to use qualifications called O-levels.

 Ireland

 In the Republic of Ireland, the Junior Certificate is a comparable qualification.

-United States

-In the United States, a high school diploma is required for entry into college or university.
-In the UK, this is considered to be at the level of the GCSE, awarded at Year 11.
-For college and university admissions in the UK, a high school diploma may be accepted in lieu of the GCSE if an average grade better than D+ is obtained in subjects with a GCSE counterpart.

-As A-levels are generally expected for UK university admission, a high school diploma is not considered enough for direct university entry in the UK.
-Advanced Placement programmes or International Baccalaureate are considered equal to the A-level and earn points on the UCAS tariff.
-They may therefore be accepted in lieu of A-levels for university entry in the UK by US students.
-However, entry requirements differ at each university and may take subsequent work history after high school in place of A-levels/AP for future study applications.

-The SAT Reasoning Test and SAT Subject Tests, or the ACT may also be considered in an offer for direct university entry.

-US students who have studied at a university, a senior college, a community college; or graduated with a certificate, diploma or associate degree may have their credits and award transferred into a UK university, subject to entry requirements.